Create an asset reference field

 Use labels with asset references

-The following example prevents someone from assigning an Addressable asset to a reference that doesn't have either the label animals
+The following example prevents someone from assigning an Addressable asset to a reference that doesn't have either the label animals, or the label characters:

 [AssetReferenceUILabelRestriction("animals", "characters")]